kibrukuture/yolo/readme.md

 `npm run dev`

-This command will start the frontend server and open up the application in your default web browser.
+This command will start the frontend & server apps and open up the application in your default web browser.
 The application will automatically reload whenever you make changes to the code.

 ## Features